Malaco Records: Malaco studio destroyed

 On April 15, 2011, the company's Jackson studio and offices were hit by a tornado that caused major damage and destruction.
 Thousands of master tapes from recording sessions survived intact in a separate concrete vault.
 The company decided to re-build the damaged offices and recording studio on the same site and the new buildings were opened in the fall of 2012.
 This storm came six years after Hurricane Katrina also hit the area, causing some damage to the Malaco premises.

 Gospel

 Clearly the dominant contemporary southern blues label, Malaco purchased the gospel division of Savoy Records in 1986.
 Now, Malaco was also the preeminent black gospel company in North America.
 The Savoy acquisition brought a vast catalog of recordings, including albums by Shirley Caesar, Rev. James Cleveland, Albertina Walker, The Caravans, and Inez Andrews.
 In further expansion moves that year, Malaco entered the world of telemarketing.
-Malaco's gospel labels under Jerry Mannery, and Savoy Records under Milton Biggham, earned multiple honors, including Billboard designations as Top Gospel Label and Top Gospel Distributor, while the artists received numerous awards (Grammy, Stellar, Soul Train, and Gospel Music Workshop), as well as Billboard Top Gospel Artist of the Year designations.
+Malaco's gospel labels under Jerry Mannery, and Savoy Records under Milton Biggham, earned multiple honors, including Billboard designations as Top Gospel Label and Top Gospel Distributor.
 The company also dominated Billboard Gospel charts, achieving No. 1 rankings by Keith Pringle, Walter Hawkins, Rev. James Moore, The Mississippi Mass Choir, and Dorothy Norwood.